XinnyLiuu/StocksWatch/README.md

 });
 ```

 As mentioned above, we also made sure that the utility functions used for the client are tested.
-Due to the fact we are caching user information into the browser's localStorage, we uased mock to representing the local storage.
+Due to the fact we are caching user information into the browser's localStorage, we used a mock object to representing the local storage.

 The mock is as follows: